How Qubole Improves Computing Efficiency¶

 For more information about lifecycle management, see Cluster Termination under Introduction to Qubole Clusters.

 Qubole dynamically adds or removes cluster nodes to match the cluster workload; this is called auto-scaling.
 Auto-scaling is particularly effective for workloads that are less predictable and which involve many users running jobs on the cluster concurrently.
 For such workloads, Qubole has seen auto-scaling provide substantial savings compared to a static-sized cluster (see Case Study TubeMogul).
-Auto-scaling is available for Hadoop, Spark, Presto, and Tez clusters.
+Auto-scaling is available for Hadoop, Presto, and Spark clusters.

 In addition to auto-scaling itself, Qubole services have built-in intelligence to make auto-scaling more effective, as described below.
 In some cases, these additional capabilities are available only for certain cluster types; see Auto-scaling in Qubole Clusters for details.